What are enzymes?

 Examples of enzymes

-Many enzymes exhibit kinetic specificity such as esterase, pepsin.
+Many enzymes exhibit kinetic specificities such as esterase and pepsin.
 Although esterase can hydrolyze all the esters but these hydrolyzes can carry out at different rates.
 Many enzymes are stereospecific such as maltase hydrolyses α-glycosides but can not function on β-glycosides.